C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Application to Doplicher-Roberts algebras associated with -cor res pon den ces

 Similarly one shows that $\| \overline{\pi\times_J t}(E(a))P_r\|\leq \|\overline{\pi\times_J t}(a)P_r\|$.
 Hence by \eqref{maximum norms to help} inequality \eqref{inequality * to be proved} holds and the proof is complete.

-\end{Proof} In the above theorem we required that $R_J=R_{J_0}$.
-This condition however is automatically satisfied whenever one deals with faithful representations.
-In particular every faithful representation of $\OO(J_0,X)$ extends to a faithful representation of $\DR(J,X)$ for an appropriate ideal $J$.
-Indeed, we have \begin{thm} Let $(\pi,t)$ be a representation of $X$ on Hilbert space $H$.
+\end{proof} The requirement $R_J=R_{J_0}$ is automatically satisfied whenever one deals with faithful representations and in particular every faithful representation of $\OO(J_0,X)$ extends to a faithful representation of $\DR(J,X)$ for an appropriate ideal $J$. \begin{theorem} Let $(\pi,t)$ be a representation of $X$ on Hilbert space $H$.
 Put